30 July 2009

 This track was written by Michael Jackson as a scathing indictment of American media and their no-holds-barred tabloid reporting.
 About a month before his death I included the song on one of my iPod playlists and, after giving the lyrics another listen, realized that in 2009 the song could be reinterpreted as an indictment against the conservative media establishment (Fox News in particular):

-You tell me I'm wrong,
+You tell me I'm wrong,and,

 then you better prove you're right